 TPC project management costs: costs involved in the negotiation and maintenance of the PPA.

 TPC operational costs: costs of the PPA between SSE Energy Supply Limited (SSE ESL) and the operator of the generator at Sullom Voe Terminal.

+Shetland Uncertain Energy Costs

+Has the same meaning given to it in CRC 3F (Arrangement for the recovery of uncertain costs) of the electricity distribution licence held by Scottish Hydro Electric Power Distribution plc.

 Shetland Variable Energy Costs